English 箭头

 Podcast Cover

-[The Evolution of AI Pre-training: A Conversation with Nick Joseph of Anthropic]-[Anthropic Head of Pretraining on Scaling Laws, Compute, and the Future of AI]
+[The Evolution of Pre-training: Scaling, Engineering, and the Path to AGI]-[Anthropic Head of Pretraining on Scaling Laws, Compute, and the Future of AI]

 AI